Glossary

 Admin API

-You can also access Inspect the GraphQL schema and build queries and mutations with GraphiQL in the Authgear portal.
+You can also inspect the GraphQL schema and build queries and mutations with the GraphiQL Explorer in the Authgear portal.

 Anonymous Users

-Anonymous users are users that do not have any identity (e.g. email or phone number) attached to their account.
+Anonymous users are users who do not have any identity (e.g. email or phone number) attached to their account.
 However, they can be later promoted to normal users.

 This concept makes it possible to create a temporary account for guests on your website or application so that they can access features before they sign up using their email or phone number.
-When you promote an anonymous user, the value of their sub remains the same and as a result you can easily link their previous activities after they sign up.
+When you promote an anonymous user, the value of their sub (User ID) remains the same, and as a result, you can easily link their previous activities after they sign up.

 Auth UI